-I'm getting an error 500 trying to connect to the website on a new install
+I'm getting error 500 when trying to connect to the website on a new installation

 Great.
 Error 500 is the generic message given by your web server when anything breaks.
 The actual error message is hidden in one of your auth project's log files.
 Read them to identify it.